-This controls the inheritance semantics, in particular whether subtables are included into the consideration of various commands by default.
-This was not the case in versions prior to 7.1.
+This controls the inheritance semantics, in particular whether subtables are included by various commands by default.
+They were not included in versions prior to 7.1.
 If you need the old behavior you can set this variable to off, but in the long run you are encouraged to change your applications to use the ONLY keyword to exclude subtables.
-See the SQL language reference and the User's Guide for more information about inheritance.
+See the SQL language reference and the PostgreSQL User's Guide for more information about inheritance.

+'''

 SSL (boolean)

+'''